nfes-org/nfes-org.github.io/_posts/2025-05-07-Field-Trip-to-Almeria.md

 ### Practicalities
 The total number of participants is limited to a maximum of 16, on a first-come-first-serve basis, **starting Monday, 12th May** (i.e., earlier sign-ups will be discarded).
 The sign-up deadline is set to EOB Wednesday, 21st May.
 However, in case of a high level of interest and more than 16 participant submissions, membership status will be included in the evaluation and selection processes.

 Cost (including travel and diet) is expected to be within 16 kNOK per person, of which 2 kNOK will be sponsored by NFES.
-All participants will have to be NFES 2025 paying members.
+All participants will have to be NFES 2024 and 2025 paying members.

 ### How to sign-up
 To sign-up: